tanaikech/goodls/README.md

 - This new function uses the Go library of [go-getfilelist](https://github.com/tanaikech/go-getfilelist).
 - When the option of ``--NoProgres``, ``-np`` is used, the progress information is not seen.
 This is a silent mode.
 - If the files which are tried to be downloaded are existing, an error occurs.
 But when you use the option ``--overwrite`` and ``--skip``, the files are overwritten and skipped, respectively.
+- If you use the option ``-m``, you can retrieve only files with the specific mimeType from the folder.
+For example, when you want to download PDF and PNG files, please run like below.
+    - ``$ goodls -u [URL] -key [APIkey] -m "application/pdf,image/png"``

 ### Retrieve information of file and folder
 When you want to retrieve the information of file and folder, you can do it as follows.